SexChrLab/XYalign/README.md

 cloned), it's probably a good idea to clone a fresh version.

 ## Please note the XYalign is still in pre-release stages
 Changes are made to the master branch quite frequently, so there still might be a number of known or unknown bugs at any given time.
-If you'd like to try things before release (which will be mid-April), please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.
+If you'd like to try things before release, please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.

 ## Using XYalign